Curate

 AI COLLABORATION

-Embedded from day one.
-Every phase, a different role.
+Every phase a different role.

 AI wasn't a tool I reached for occasionally — it was structured into the workflow from the first research session through the final brand copy pass.
 The role it played shifted as the project moved through phases.